 Procedure.
-Evaluate glucose content in analysis samples \mathbb{N}{2} 1-6 (See Instruction for practical class \mathbb{N}{2} 10 "Determination of glucose concentration in serum by an enzymatic method".
-Test-tube \mathbb{N}{2} 1 contains the serum taken before, and test-tubes \mathbb{N}{2} 2-6 - taken every 30 minutes after glucose loading.
-On the basis of received data construct a curve.
+Evaluate glucose content in analysis samples No 1-6 (See Instruction for practical class No 11 "Determination of glucose concentration in serum by an enzymatic method").
+Test-tube No 1 contains the serum taken before, and test-tubes No 2-6 - taken every 30 minutes after glucose loading.
+On the basis of received data fill in the table and construct a curve.
 Analyze the glycemic curve, put down your conclusions.